NEW! Medicaid Cuts: A Message from Nursing Home Residents

 Current Status

-For nursing home residents on Medicaid, the PNA is their only income to spend on goods and services not provided by the nursing home — for example, hair care, supplements, clothing, shoes, takeout food, and crafting supplies.
+The current $50-a-month PNA is the only income that nursing home residents on Medicaid have to spend on goods and services not provided by the nursing home — for example, hair care, supplements, clothing, shoes, takeout food, and crafting supplies.

-The $50 per month does not go far in New Jersey, which is ranked by Forbes Advisor and U.S. News & World Report as the state with the fifth-highest cost of living.
-Yet, according to the American Council on Aging, 31 states and the District of Columbia provide residents with higher PNA amounts than New Jersey, with the highest rate being $200 a month (Alaska).
+The $50 per month does not go far in New Jersey, which is ranked by Forbes Advisor as the state with the fifth-highest cost of living.
+According to the American Council on Aging, 32 states and the District of Columbia provide residents with higher PNA amounts than New Jersey, with the highest rate being $200 a month (Alaska).

 Interested in supporting the PNA bill?